Visiting Maui During COVID: What You Need To Know

 Hawaii State Department of Health (HawaiiCovid19.com/travel) – This site includes the list of the Trusted Partners where you must get your pre-travel COVID test

 FOR INTERNATIONAL TRAVELERS: Our state is working on similar pre-travel testing programs for international travelers.
 You will find more information at the above websites as those details are finalized and released.
-To date, Hawaii has established programs for travelers from Japan, Korea, Taiwan, and Canada.
+To date, Hawaii has established programs for travelers from Japan, Korea, Taiwan, Canada, South Korea, Tahiti, and the Philippines.

 SUGGESTIONS TO MAKE YOUR TRIP SMOOTHER:

-BOOK YOUR RENTAL CAR BEFORE ANYTHING ELSE: There is currently a nationwide rental car shortage (for various reasons relating to the pandemic), and it is at a critical level in Hawaii.
+BOOK YOUR RENTAL CAR WELL IN ADVANCE OF YOUR TRIP: There is currently a nationwide rental car shortage (for various reasons relating to the pandemic), and it is at a critical level in Hawaii.
 Rental cars are in short supply on Maui, and those that are available last-minute are outrageously expensive.
 It is highly recommended that you reserve your rental car (or at least check availability) well in advance BEFORE you make your other travel arrangements to Maui.
 Here are suggestions for other transportation options on Maui.
-You also might consider using Holoholo, a new Hawaii-based ride share company, as an alternative to Uber or Lyft.
+You also might consider using Holoholo — a new Hawaii-based ride share company, or the new shuttle service operating temporarily between the airport and West and South Maui resort areas to help alleviate the transportation crunch.

 VISITING MAUI DURING COVID: IS THERE STILL A QUARANTINE REQUIREMENT ON MAUI?

 Yes.
-Our state cannot legally require travelers to undergo a medical test, so those who come to Hawaii without a negative COVID pre-test will be subject to a mandatory 10-day quarantine (reduced from 14 days, as of December).
+Those who come to Hawaii unvaccinated and without a negative COVID pre-test will be subject to a mandatory 10-day quarantine.

 Because our state does not have the authority to shut down air traffic into Hawaii, the quarantine was initially introduced with the intention of discouraging visitors from coming.
 In truth, we really do not want tourists coming here to quarantine for 10 days, and we do not encourage it.
 And why would anyone want to do that, anyway?
 The quarantine is very restrictive, limiting the choice of places you can stay and requiring that travelers stay INSIDE their hotel room for the entire 10 days.
 Quarantined travelers are not allowed to rent a car, go grocery shopping, go to the beach or hotel pool or do anything outside of their room, except in the case of medical emergency.
 The quarantine is strictly enforced, with hefty fines and/or imprisonment for those who violate the laws.
 We take the quarantine very seriously here.